-- A. Requirement for System for Award Management (SAM)
+- A. Requirement for System for Award Management Unless you are exempted from this requirement under 2 C.F.R.
+25.110, you as the recipient must maintain the currency of your information in the SAM until you submit the final financial report required under this award or receive the final payment, whichever is later.
+This requires that you review and update the information at least annually after the initial registration, and more frequently if required by changes in your information or another award term. - B. Requirement for unique entity identifier

-Unless you are exempted from this requirement under 2 C.F.R.
-Part 25.110, you as the recipient must maintain the currency of your information in the SAM until you submit the final financial report required under this award or receive the final payment, whichever is later.
-This requires that you review and update the information at least annually after the initial registration, and more frequently if required by changes in your information or another award term. - B. Requirement for Data Universal Numbering System (DUNS) Numbers If you are authorized to make subawards under this award, you: - 1.
-Must notify potential subrecipients that no entity (see definition in paragraph C. of this award term) may receive a subaward from you unless the entity has provided its DUNS number to you. - 2.
-May not make a subaward to an entity unless the entity has provided its DUNS number to you.
+If you are authorized to make subawards under this award, you:

-C. Definitions
+- 1. Must notify potential subrecipients that no entity (see definition in paragraph C of this award term) may receive a subaward from you unless the entity has provided its unique entity identifier to you. - 2.
+May not make a subaward to an entity unless the entity has provided its unique entity identifier to you. - C. Definitions